jellyfin-archive/jellyfin-docs/general/networking/main.md

 ### Dynamic Ports

-* Completely random UDP port bind.
-It picks any UDP port that is unused on startup.
-It is used for Live TV setups involving HDHomeRun devices.
+Live TV devices will often use a random UDP port for HD Homerun devices.
+The server will select an unused port on startup to connect to these tuner devices.

 # Running Jellyfin Behind a Reverse Proxy